JieqiongorJoana/SF-Bay-Area-Bike-Sharing-Data/index.md

 ![weather2](https://user-images.githubusercontent.com/75310566/167543490-8004ba4f-5492-42cc-bef7-6e756bc421ea.png)

-### Generate Bike Station Location Map:
+### Generate Bike Station Location Map
 <iframe src="station_location.html" height="500" width="800"></iframe>

-### Stations departures count:
+### Stations departures count
 Count the departures from each stations
 ![Stations departures count](https://user-images.githubusercontent.com/75310566/167501603-ffce12c0-d10d-449e-ae60-f5c329f081ea.png)
+In the stations departures count figure, it it obvious that some stations are very popular with many rents, while some have only few rents.
+Because of that in general bicycles at popular stations tend to be used significantly more often than bicycles at not popular stations.

-The station that has the highest number of departures:
+The map below shows the station that has the highest number of departures:
 <iframe src="highest_stations_map.html" height="500" width="800"></iframe>